mui/material-ui/docs/src/pages/getting-started/faq/faq-es.md

 Scrolling is blocked as soon as a modal is opened.
 This prevents interacting with the background when the modal should be the only interactive content.
 However, removing the scrollbar can make your **fixed positioned elements** move.
 In this situation, you can apply a global `.mui-fixed` class name to tell Material-UI to handle those elements.

-## How can I disable the ripple effect globally?
+## ¿Cómo puedo desactivar el efecto de ripple globalmente?

 The ripple effect is exclusively coming from the `BaseButton` component.
 You can disable the ripple effect globally by providing the following in your theme: